manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/view-container-details/view-container-details.md

     orcl             OPEN                  0
     ```

-In this lab, you connected to the SQL command line of your Oracle Database and viewed container details, such as current user, container name, container ID, PDBs, and so on.
+In this lab, you connected to the SQL command line of your Oracle Database and checked container details, such as current user, container name, container ID, PDBs, and so on.

 You may now **proceed to the next lab**.